 Although at first glance it looks quite restrictive you can do quite a bit with it.
 Buttonhole wheels can also be worked in halves and quarters in various arrangements.
 So half and quarter flowers can be worked.
 You can work the wheel as an oval disk or even heart shapes!
 It is also easy to add more rings of ‘petals’ in bullion knots.

 This is what the finished stitch looks like.

 How to work a Buttonhole Eyelet flower.

-Work a buttonhole wheel.
-To work a buttonhole wheel you simply make buttonhole stitches in a circle, passing each vertical stitch through the same space in the centre.
+Work a buttonhole wheel, making sure that you pass each vertical stitch through the same point in the centre.